TKRoth/ABasic/README.md

 ### PEN color
 Set the text foreground color.

+### RANGE(value,minimum,maximum)
+Check whether the value is between the minimum and the maximum.

 ### RAWKEY
 Result the vKey value if available.
 Otherwise it send zero.